Student Support and Services

 Theatre training is very arduous.
 Demands on young students are both mental and physical and they are tested every day.
 The directors, through the experience of their own professional careers, understand the pressures well.
 A clear structure and thorough support network is in place to help facilitate these student services.

 Millennium regularly consults with developments from the dance industry bodies such as One Dance UK and the CDMT and has in place quality assurance structures to review and update its practices to provide students with the best possible support.

 We try to help students find a doctor and dentist, but these services fall into the category of private medicine.
 Private Medical Insurance is strongly advised for all students to assist them with getting early and specific treatment, when needed.
 Millennium can provide details of suitable policies upon registration.
 Please note that the fees for all specialist treatments are the responsibility of the student.

 All students are advised to insure their personal belongings.

-Cédric Chapelin B. Ost, who is a specialist osteopath consultant, fully qualified masseur and first aid certified will help to assess the injury if necessary and ensure appropriate action is taken.
+Simon Brocard, who is an osteopath consultant, will help to assess the injury if necessary and ensure appropriate action is taken.
 Students are instructed not to deal with their own injuries however simple they may appear.
 Every physical injury is logged.
 Necessary timetable changes will be made to assist recovery.

 We have the services of a Consultant Chartered Physiotherapist and a Nutritionist who work closely with the school.
 Injury Prevention and Nutrition lectures are part of the curriculum.
 We are lucky that we have the Queen Elizabeth Hospital NHS Trust in the immediate vicinity in case of serious injury.

 Fuschia Peters BA Hons; BSc Psychology; BACP Member; Dip.
 Counselling, an experienced onsite counsellor is available throughout the academic year.
 Mental health and well-being are recognised as important factors in supporting the student.
 Fuschia’s appointments are always private and can only be referred to appropriate staff with consent from the student.
 The college has various other professional counselling services for referral, if the need arises.